Safe Zone Series

 - Explain the barriers and challenges faced by those who go through the coming out process and provide tips on how to be part of a support system.

 The GOLD workshop aims to provide education on topics concerning language specific to gender and sexual/romantic orientation within the LGBTQ+ community.
-Participants will learn more about contemporary ideas of gender, sexual orientation, biological sex, romantic orientation, and gender presentation.
+Participants will learn more about ideas of gender, sexual orientation, biological sex, romantic orientation, and gender presentation.

 - Increase the ability to articulate the differences between sexual orientation, romantic orientation, gender identity, gender expression, and biological sex.